strohs/brewery-microservices/README.md

 ======================================================================================================================
 A sample microservices project running on Spring Boot / Spring Cloud / MySQL / Artemis JMS / Docker.

-This project simulates the functionality of an order management / inventory management system of a beer brewery using a microservices architecture.
+This project simulates the functionality of an order management / inventory management system of an imaginary beer brewery using a microservices architecture.

-Beer orders are randomly generated from the "taproom" for a random amount of beer bottles.
-The order enters the system and can be eventually fulfilled or rejected based on available inventory.

-Message queues are used to communicate and maintain the state of the order as it moves through the system.
-MySQL is used as the database provider with each service's data stored in a separate schema, with a separate DB user.

-The system itself consists of three primary microservices:
+The system itself consists of three microservices:

+- [beer-order-service](./beer-order-service) - simulates the brewery tasting room by generating orders for a random amount of beer every two seconds.
+This service is the orchestrator of the other two microservices and maintains the overall state of the order using Spring State Machine.

 - [beer-service](./beer-service/README.md) - simulates the beer brewing side of the brewery.
 It listens on a message queue for requests to brew more beer, "brews beer", and then notifies the beer-inventory-service that more beer has been brewed.
 It will periodically call the beer-inventory-service to check how much beer is on hand and then brew more beer if the inventory is below a certain threshold.
-This service also validates beer orders from the beer-order-service by verifying the UPC code for each beer in the order.
+Additionally, this service also validates beer orders from the beer-order-service by verifying the UPC code for each beer in the order.

 - [beer-inventory-service](./beer-inventory-service/README.md) - maintains the brewery's inventory of beer.
 It listens for "new-inventory" events from the beer-service and updates its count of existing beer inventory.
 It also allocates and deallocates inventory based on orders coming in from the beer-order-service

-- [beer-order-service](./beer-order-service) - simulates a beer tasting room by placing an order for a random amount of beer every two seconds.
-This service is the orchestrator of all three microservices.
-It uses Spring State Machine to keep track of order state as it moves through the services.

 Plus one failover service:

 - [beer-inventory-failover-service](./beer-inventory-failover-service/README.md) - this example service will handle
-requests to the beer-inventory-service should it go down.
+requests to the beer-inventory-service REST Api should it go down.